 Domestic abuse can affect anybody; it occurs across all of society, regardless of age, gender, race, sexuality, wealth or geography.
 Domestic abuse affects significant numbers of children and their families causing immediate harm as well as damaging future life chances.
+In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
+Young people can also experience domestic abuse within their own intimate relationships.
+This form of child-on-child abuse is sometimes referred to as 'teenage relationship abuse'.

 Domestic abuse negatively affects children.
 We know that they are often more aware of what is happening than parents think.
-How they respond depends on their age, personality and support network; but they recover best when they are helped to understand and to process what is
+How they respond depends on their age, personality and support network; but they recover best when they are helped to understand and to process what is happening/has happened to them.
+Their experiences will shape their self-worth, identity, and ability to relate to others in childhood and adulthood; making it much more difficult to succeed at school and develop friendships.